DebtCare Review

 • Step 3: Prescribed notifications.
 The regulated framework then uses the required notification process to credit providers and credit bureaus.

 • Step 4: Provisional repayment plan.
-DebtCare says that within the first five days of being approved, you receive a provisional repayment plan and pay that provisional amount to the NPDA.
+DebtCare says in its FAQs that approved consumers receive a provisional repayment plan within the first five days and pay that provisional amount to the NPDA.

 • Step 5: Restructuring proposal.
 A repayment proposal is prepared around affordability rather than around new borrowing.

 • Step 6: Permanent plan stage.
-DebtCare says that after 60 days on the provisional arrangement, the consumer moves onto the permanent repayment plan.
+DebtCare says consumers typically move from the provisional arrangement to the permanent plan after about 60 days.

 • Step 7: Completion and clearance.
 Once the applicable debts are settled and the legal requirements are met, the debt counsellor can issue the clearance certificate and the consumer can then verify that bureau updates have followed.